-Our first step is to use publicly available ward and LA-level data to select comparison areas.
-We will do this using a 'nearest-neighbour' matching approach which takes account of multiple measures simultaneously.
-We will qualitatively sense-check the plausibility of the comparison areas chosen through the matching approach.
-We will then request individual-level data from the DfE and NHS-D from these areas, along with pseudonymised data from the consented ABS beneficiaries.
+The first step in our analysis is to use publicly available ward and LA-level data to select comparison areas.
+We have already carried out this step using a 'nearest-neighbour' matching approach that takes account of multiple measures simultaneously.
+We have qualitatively sense-checked the plausibility of the comparison areas chosen through this matching approach, before finalising these areas.
+This involved internal discussions within the evaluation partnership and with the advisory board.

-We will then seek to refine a comparison group within these non-ABS areas through a further matching or statistical weighting approach at the individual-level, using information such as demographic characteristics.
-Through this process, we will aim to develop a comparison group of people who are as similar as possible to ABS beneficiaries, except for their access to ABS services, so that any differences in outcomes can be related to ABS.
+The next step will be to request individual-level data from the DfE and NHS-D from these areas, along with pseudonymised data from the consented ABS beneficiaries.
+We will then seek to refine a comparison group within these non-ABS areas through a statistical weighting approach, using information such as demographic characteristics to develop individual-level weights.
+This process aims to develop a comparison group of people who are as similar as possible to ABS beneficiaries, except for their access to ABS services, so that any differences in outcomes can be related to ABS.